 Do You Leave The Light on in a Fish Tank at Night?

-Just like you and me fish need rest, and as fish keepers we need to simulate day and night.
+Like you and me, fish need rest, and as fish keepers, we need to simulate day and night.

 However, should your aquariums be completely black?